decaf-dev/obsidian-dataloom/README.md

 ## Settings

+Settings can be found by clicking on the Obsidian Settings Icon (a gear) and then scrolling down to `Notion-Like Tables`

+### Excluded Tables

+If you would like to exclude a table from being rendered as a Notion-Like table, you can specify the file path for the note that contains that table.

+Please note that this file path must include any folders starting from the root folder.
+If have a note nested in 2 folders from the root then the file path would look like this `/folder1/folder2/note.md`.

+The `.md` extension is required for the file name of the path.

+Please separate different path names with a comma: `/note1.md,/folder/note2.md`

 ## Custom Themes

 NLT tables uses normal table semantic elements (`table`, `th`, `tr`, `td`, etc) to render.
 If you wish to edit the display of the table, just style those elements in your CSS.